yjp20/prism/docs/guides/02-request-validation.md

 - If there's not a `422` defined, it will look for a response with status code `400` on the operation you were trying to execute.
 - In case there's neither a `422` nor a `400` defined, Prism will create a `422` response code for you indicating the validation errors it found along the way.
 Such response will have a payload conforming the [application/problem+json][rfc7807] specification.

-To get back to our example, since the operation hasn't any error response defined, Prism will generate a 422 response:
+Since the operation hasn't any error response defined, Prism will generate a 422 response:

 ```
 HTTP/1.1 422 Unprocessable Entity